niko-dunixi/check-payday/README.md

 ### TODO
 - [x] Calculate days left until payday
 - [ ] Allow setting the initial date dynamically so other people can use it
+- [ ] Restful API for gambling on horses